-Developments-A drive approach providing street access to an intersecting drive aisle shall not exceed the width of the corresponding drive aisle, not to exceed 26 FT in width, unless otherwise required by the City Engineer.
+(2) Drive Aisle Access for Single-Family Cluster and Multiple-Family Developments-A drive approach providing street access to an intersecting drive aisle shall not exceed the width of the corresponding drive aisle, not to exceed 26 FT in width, unless otherwise required by the City Engineer.

 - d.
-Drive Approaches, Driveways, and Drive Aisles Serving Developments with Multiple Dwellings. - Drive approaches serving a development project of 5 or more dwellings shall be delineated with enhanced paving treatment, such as interlocking pavers, textured and color pigmented concrete, or stamped concrete.
-Such treatment shall extend from the back of the drive approach to the first intersecting drive aisle or parking space. - (2) Single-family and multiple-family development projects that include dwellings configured into one or more motorcourts, as exemplified below, shall incorporate enhanced paving treatments consisting of interlocking pavers, and textured and/or color pigmented concrete, throughout all motorcourt areas. - (3) Pedestrian pathways that cross driveways and drive aisles shall be delineated by enhanced paving treatments, such as interlocking pavers, and textured and/or color pigmented concrete. - 8.
+Drive Approaches, Driveways, and Drive Aisles Serving Developments with Multiple Dwellings. - (1) Drive approaches serving a development project of 5 or more dwellings shall be delineated with enhanced paving treatment, such as interlocking pavers, textured and color pigmented concrete, or stamped concrete.
+Such treatment shall extend from the back of the drive approach to the first intersecting drive aisle or parking space. - Single-family and multiple-family development projects that include dwellings configured into one or more motorcourts, shall incorporate enhanced paving treatments consisting of interlocking pavers, and textured and/or color pigmented concrete, throughout all motorcourt drives. - (3) Pedestrian pathways that cross driveways and drive aisles shall be delineated by enhanced paving treatments, such as interlocking pavers, and textured and/or color pigmented concrete. - 8.
 Conversion of Garages.
-No garage shall be converted to another use unless a replacement garage is constructed on-site, which meets the minimum requirements of Division 6.03 (Off-Street Parking and Loading) of this Chapter. - 9.
+No garage shall be converted to another use unless a replacement garage is constructed on-site, which meets the minimum requirements of Division 6.03 (Off-Street Parking and Loading) of this Chapter, excepting a garage conversion to accommodate an Accessory Dwelling Units conforming to Section 5.03.010 (Accessory Dwelling Units) of this Development Code. - 9.
 Equestrian Trails and Related Facilities.
 The following standards shall govern the establishment of equestrian trails and easements within the City: - a.
 If required by Table 6.01-1 (Traditional Single-Family Residential Development Standards) of this Section, an unobstructed 8-FT wide easement for equestrian trail purposes shall be dedicated immediately adjacent to the front property line.
 Furthermore, if determined necessary by the Planning Director, additional 8-FT wide equestrian trail easements may be required at the end of blocks, and along interior side, street side, or rear property lines, to create connections to adjacent public streets or equestrian trail easements.
 Moreover, if determined by the Planning Director that providing equestrian easements on both sides of a street is not necessary or practical, the requirement to provide equestrian trail easements may be waived. - b.
 Trails shall not be surfaced with hard materials such as concrete or asphalt.
-Preferred surface materials include wood chips, decomposed granite, and shale; - c.
-Fencing built at the edge of an easement shall not be over 48 inches in height; an additional inch of height shall be allowed for every 2 inches that the fence is setback from the easement.
-Within 4 FT of the easement, fences shall not be opaque for more than 50% of their surface area.
-Wooden rail and wood plank fencing are preferred, while chainlink and wrought iron fencing should be avoided.
-Entries to individual properties should be accentuated with hitching posts and gates;
+Preferred surface materials include wood chips, decomposed granite, and shale;